nitad54448/yappari-5-1/README.md

 ## Quick Installation (Recommended)
 1. Download latest `Volume.zip` from [Releases](https://github.com/nitad54448/yappari-5-1/releases) section
-   - Do NOT download source file archives
+   - Do NOT download what is labelled as source file archives
    - Select most recent version
-   - If bugs occur, download earlier release version and use the Forum to describe the problem.
+   - If you encounter any problems report them in the Forum and download a previous version.

 ## Advanced Installation (Optional)
 ### Prerequisites: